wildwinter/game-subtitles/README.md

 | `.csv` | `--field` required; processes named column; all other columns pass through unchanged |
 | `.json` | `--field` required; input must be a JSON array of objects `[{…}]`; top-level key match is case-insensitive |
 | `.xlsx` | `--field` required; first sheet only; header row on row 1 |

+#### CSV and the UTF-8 BOM

+The CSV formatter mirrors the byte-order mark (BOM) of the input file in the output file — if the input starts with a UTF-8 BOM (`EF BB BF`) the output will too; if not, neither will the output.

+> **Strongly recommended:** always save CSV input files as **UTF-8 with BOM**.
+>
+> Without a BOM, many tools (notably Microsoft Excel on Windows) assume a legacy code page and will silently misread the soft hyphens and any other non-ASCII characters in the file, corrupting your data before it ever reaches this tool.
+A UTF-8 BOM is the standard signal that tells these tools the file is Unicode.

+Most modern editors (VS Code, Notepad++, JetBrains IDEs) have an explicit "Save with BOM" or "UTF-8 BOM" option in their encoding selector.
+The BOM has no effect on command-line tools, Python's `csv` module, or any other well-behaved UTF-8 reader.

 ### Library API (C#)